 Expungement can go by different descriptions and can have different eligibility requirements depending on where your case was prosecuted.
 Some states require the passage of a certain amount of time, for example, before someone becomes eligible for expungement.
 The effects of an expungement can also be different depending on where you live.
 For example, some courts will just seal your records while others provide a process that will result in the dismissal of your conviction.

 A criminal case expungement is a great way to open doors of opportunity.
-Whether you are looking to advance in your career, enroll in school, or even just clear your criminal history, expungement is the answer.
+Whether you're looking to advance in your career, enroll in school, or even just clear your criminal history, expungement is the answer.
 To learn more about the expungement process in your state, contact an experienced criminal defense attorney.